'The Australian Dream': Film Review | Telluride 2019

 If the inclusion of both Goodes and Grant as quasi-narrators creates some uncertainty of focus in the early sections, the strategy makes sense in the closing stretch, after we see snippets of Grant's stirring 2015 speech about how the treatment of Goodes resonated for all Indigenous Australians.
 "I can tell you what we heard when we heard those boos," he said.
 "We heard a sound that was very familiar to us.
 We heard a howl.
 We heard a howl of humiliation that echoes across two centuries of dispossession, injustice, suffering and survival.
 We heard the howl of the Australian dream and it said to us again, you're not welcome."

-The speech went viral and effectively turned the tide on the footy-field persecution of Goodes, spawning a belated "I Stand with Adam" support campaign.
+The speech went viral and effectively turned the tide on the footy-field persecution of Goodes, spawning a belated "I Stand With Adam" support campaign.
 By that time, however, Goodes' glorious past in the game that had helped forge his identity, giving him a sense of belonging, had been soured.
 While he returned briefly after a meditative retreat to his ancestral homeland to play a few more times, he knew it was over for him.
 That outcome provides a double-edged conclusion, instilling cautious optimism that white Australia is ready for a reckoning on its history of racism, but also underlining with poignancy the tremendous psychological toll the experience had on the man at its center.

 Gordon opens with an expressive visual transition from a vast desert landscape to a football stadium, its iridescent green field glowing under the night lights.
 That connection for Australians between the land and sport is echoed in commentary, including a mention of marngrook, a ball game played by Indigenous Australians for hundreds of years that some historians have linked to the origins of Aussie Rules.
 The point also is made early on that what happens in sports often tends to reflect conversations occurring elsewhere in Australia, in society and politics.